corgian-standard/corgian-standard.github.io/data/software-engineering/git.md

 A PR should be small.
 Be honest, no one is going to read a large PR.
 It is a blind approval.
 You want PR to be small, thus, when squash merged, it is still easy to understand its goal.
+Small PR reduces chances of introducing new mistakes when addressing the PR comments.
 This also promotes smaller Agile sub-tasks that can be completed quickly instead of a waterfall sized PR.